-The gorgeous garden of the Bernstein score has been cultivated with humor and intelligence: no cutesiness, no compromises -- it’s long, it’s demanding but it’s fine.
-And for a production without a set, designer James Kronzer nearly steals the show -- with a good deal of competition from a splendid cast and the firm and clever directorial hand of Terry Nolen.
+The Royal National Theater’s 1999 version of Leonard Bernstein’s operetta “Candide,” revised by John Caird, gets its first American regional production at Philadelphia’s Arden Theater Company.
+In this version, the gorgeous garden of the Bernstein score has been cultivated with humor and intelligence: no cutesiness, no compromises — it’s long, it’s demanding but it’s fine.
+And for a production without a set, designer James Kronzer nearly steals the show — with a good deal of competition from a splendid cast and the firm and clever directorial hand of Terry Nolen.